Orthodontics focuses on preventing, diagnosing, and treating crooked teeth and bite problems.

 Cost and insurance coverage

 Orthodontic treatment has many advantages, but it can be costly.
-Understanding the costs involved and available insurance coverage is essential.
+It is important to understand what you might pay and what your insurance covers.

 Type of treatment: Clear aligners, braces, or other orthodontic appliances have different cost structures.